SpineEventEngine/SpineEventEngine.github.io/docs/guides/naming-conventions.md

 of a programming language.

 #### Factory classes
-A Java class that creates an configures an instance of a `BoundedContext` is named after the name of the context with the `Context` prefix:
+A Java class that creates and configures an instance of a `BoundedContext` is named after the name of the context with the `Context` prefix:

   * `UsersContext`